-[Editor's note: This editorial first appeared in Midwifery Today Issue 19, Autumn 1991.
+Editor’s note: This article first appeared in Midwifery Today, Issue 19, Autumn 1991.
 Reprinted in the book Life of a Midwife

 Most of us come to our birth practices through a deep need to make birth better for women and their families.
 The experiences that led me into midwifery were my first two births—or the differences between them.

 The first of my births represented something of the trends to come in hospital birth.
 My daughter was born quickly enough in the hospital to avoid most of the current technological invasions.
 But the few gross invasions that did occur directly pierced my soul and festered there with feelings of guilt and a deep realization that there are no second chances to make this experience right.
 In the slip of a needle, it was done.

 Through the first four years of baby raising and loving, there was yet the lingering sense that something had been terribly amiss with her birth.
 Wasn’t there a better way?
 And why—after living through the 1960s when we challenged virtually everything—hadn’t we challenged modern birth practices?
 Little did I know that such a challenge was already under way, and I would soon be a part of it.

 In 1976 came another pregnancy, and I thank God that I found a doctor who talked me into having a homebirth.
 I had a lovely homebirth, and then I knew there was a better way.
 And I was determined to help anyone in my community who wanted this better way to have it, too.

 Through that successful homebirth, and the years of attending births as a midwife, a great healing has taken place within me.
 But there is still a scar, one that is yet sensitive when I see or hear of unnecessary technology invading birth.
 Even so, where the births of my children taught me to appreciate non-interventive birth, my midwifery practice taught me that the bottom line is safety: How grateful we are for the technology that saves our mothers and babies in extreme circumstances!